droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 In the round following the ritual's disruption, the following events occur:

 * On initiative count 20, the statue collapses.
-When this occurs, player still climbing the statue must succeed on a DC 10 Reflex saving throw or take 1d6 bludgeoning damage and fall prone 30 feet from the statue's base, in the direction of the stone circle's exit.
-In addition, Svarog, if still alive, takes 14 (4d6) bludgeoning damage and is knocked prone and restrained by the fallen statue.
+When this occurs, player still climbing the statue must succeed on a basic DC 22 Reflex saving throw or take 2d6 bludgeoning damage and fall prone 30 feet from the statue's base, in the direction of the stone circle's exit.
+In addition, Svarog, if still alive, makes the saving throw and takes 6d6 bludgeoning damage and is knocked prone and restrained by the fallen statue.
 * On initiative count 10 of the following round, if any players remain within 30 feet of the statue, the **swarms of ravens** descend to carry them away, with a minimum of two swarms needed to carry a player of size Medium and a minimum of one swarm needed to carry a player of size Small or smaller.
-* On initiative count 0 of the following round, all creatures within 30 feet of the statue must make a DC 17 Fortitude saving throw, taking 56 (16d6) lightning damage on a failure or half as much on a success.
+* On initiative count 0 of the following round, all creatures within 30 feet of the statue must make a basic DC 27 Fortitude saving throw, taking 56 (16d6) lightning damage.

-In addition, if still present on her next turn, Ludmilla uses her action to use her ***dimension door*** to escape, teleporting to the Gulthias grove to the south before returning to Castle Ravenloft.
+In addition, if still present on her next turn, Ludmilla uses her action to use her ***translocate*** to escape, teleporting to the Gulthias grove to the south before returning to Castle Ravenloft.

 > [!abstract]+ **Strahd’s Wager**
 > If the players successfully stop the ritual, Strahd briefly reappears upon Beucephalus, hovering thirty feet above the ground on the northwest edge of the stone circle.
 Once noticed by the players, Strahd inclines his head toward <span class="citation">Y5.
 Wall of Fog (p.
 200)</span>, nudges Beucephalus in its direction, and vanishes once again as the **nightmare** canters toward it.